 Professionals Donate Their Time

 The Fair would not be the Fair without its professionals.
 Psychologist Maureen Osborne and Licensed Clinical Social Worker Carole MacKenzie work throughout the week with partners of trans people and trans people themselves.
-For many years, speech and language pathologist Lezli Whitehouse has taught voice classes.
-Provincetown’s Hera Navassardian works with attendees on presentation and style.
-Lorelei Eresis brings her improv and acting skills to the Follies, and Dan McKeon takes professional photogramps.
-Attendees with experience in the beauty industry provide assistance with hair and makeup.
+Carolyn Wolf-Gould is the medical director of the Gender Wellness Center in Oneonta, NY.
+She runs the writing workshop, a space for exploring the written word as a way to build community with one another during the Fair.
+Provincetown’s Dan McKeon takes professional photographs.
+Attendees with experience in a variety of industries provide their assistance as well

 The Planning Committee works throughout the year to plan and implement Fantasia Fair.
 The committee maintains this website, publishes the Participants Guide and other Fair-related materials, manages registrations, solicits and selects speakers for the many workshops, sells ads, and publicizes the Fair.
 They coordinate these many tasks by participating in bi-weekly telephone conferences.